craftedbygc/taxi/docs/how-to-use.md

 ### removeOldContent `boolean`
 Taxi will remove the previous page's content after the Transition's `onLeave` method has finished.
-Set this to false to disable this behaviour.
+Set this to `false` to disable this behaviour.

 ### allowInterruption `boolean`
-Taxi block any further navigation while a transition is in progress.
-Set this to true to disable this behaviour.
+Taxi blocks further navigation while a transition is in progress.
+Set this to `true` to disable this behaviour.

 ### reloadJsFilter `bool|function(element: HTMLElement)`